wazuh/wazuh-documentation/source/installation_guide/upgrading/index.rst

 Migrate old data
 ----------------

 We developed new templates in order to work with Elastic 5.
 For that reason, you will not see the old data at first on your system.

-But don't worry.
-Use this script in order to migrate the old data to the new configuration.
+We are currently working on a script to migrate the old data to the new configuration.

 ToDo